-Having hopped between youth academies in France, the country of his birth, Aubameyang moved to AC Milan in 2007.
-But young ‘Auba’ couldn’t shed the nomadic life; being shipped out to Dijon, Lille, Monaco and Saint-Etienne respectively over the course of the next four years before the latter provided a stable, permanent home in 2011.
+Having hopped between youth academies in France, the country of his birth, Aubameyang joined AC Milan in 2007.
+But young ‘Auba’ could not shed the nomadic life; being shipped out to Dijon, Lille, Monaco and Saint-Etienne respectively over the course of the next four years before the latter provided a stable, permanent home in 2011.

 Then 22, Aubameyang began to thrive, like a DJ given Ibiza residency; full of swagger and making those around him move to his own, unique beat.